tensorus/tensorus/README.md

     This script installs packages from `requirements.txt` and `requirements-test.txt` and runs `npm install` in `mcp_tensorus_server`.

+    To install only the Node dependencies required for the integration tests, you can run the setup script inside the MCP server directory:

+    ```bash
+    ./mcp_tensorus_server/setup.sh
+    ```

 2. Run the Python test suite:

     ```bash